logo

 Wages (incl.
 ACC)

 This is payment to the contract milker and covers remuneration for 1.0 FTE plus some relief milking and allowances for calves reared.
 The contract milker is responsible for the costs of dairy shed consumables and running their farm bike.
-Included under wages is remuneration to the farm owner for 0.30 FTE work provided to the business.
-This covers on farm work, governance, administration and strategic planning.
-A close review in August revealed that the original budget had included GST, so this has dropped by $17,000.
+Included under wages is remuneration to the farm owner for 0.2 FTE work provided to the business.
+This covers on farm work, governance, administration and strategic planning and is down by 0.1 FTE from the original budget.

 Animal health

 This covers mineral supplementation via drenching from calving till late November, (Mg and a probiotic), Se via drench November and January, plus a Se injection in the winter.
 Heifers are given Cu when they return to the farm.
-No other Cu supplementation is given as the in milk cows get PKE all year and this is high in Cu.
+No other Cu supplementation is given as the milkers get PKE all year and this is high in Cu.
 Drenching with zinc for facial eczema starts in late January.
-The herd SCC for 2022-23 was 121,000.
+The herd SCC for 2023-24 was 144,000.
 High SCC cows are treated with longer acting dry cow at drying off.
 The rest of the herd is also blanket treated with dry cow antibiotic.

 Breeding and herd improvement